Skip to content

 ibexa.system.<siteaccess>.user_preferences.additional_translations: ['pl_PL', 'fr_FR']

-Then, run composer run post-update-cmd and clear the cache.
+Then, run composer run post-update-cmd and php bin/console cache:clear --siteaccess=admin.

 To learn how to contribute to a translation, see Contributing translations.

-Otherwise, the language will be selected based on the browser language.
-If you do not have a language defined in the browser, the language will be selected based on parameters.locale_fallback in config/packages/ibexa.yaml.
+Otherwise, the language is selected based on the browser language.
+If you don't have a language defined in the browser, the language is selected based on parameters.locale_fallback in config/packages/ibexa.yaml.

 Custom string translations

-When you extend the Back Office you often need to provide labels for new elements.
-It is good practice to provide your labels in translations files, instead of literally, so they can be reused and translated into other languages.
+When you extend the back office you often need to provide labels for new elements.
+It's good practice to provide your labels in translations files, instead of literally, so they can be reused and translated into other languages.

 To provide label strings, make use of the Symfony\Component\Translation\TranslatorInterface and its trans() method.